FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/40-Refactoring-Migrated-Code/10-Types-I-want-more-out-of-it/index.md

 As you can see the column wizard recognizes not only the column itself, but also its public methods, such as the GetProductName, and allows you to use it.

+## Getting more than one column with GetValue
 But now what will I do if I need more than just the product name ?
 What if I need two or more columns from the Products model ?
 The first option looks like more of the same, meaning: